Use non-obvious answers to security questions

 Your mobile phone

-Do you read and send email from your mobile phone?
+Do you read and send email from your phone?
 And do you access Facebook, Twitter, and other accounts from it too?

 Add a pin